piragna1/Alias-Game-API/README.md

 - Middleware functions (`extractTokens`, `getSession`) are used to validate and manage token flow.

 Note: All protected routes require valid tokens to be included in the request.

+## Endpoints

+### Auth

+- `POST /register`
+  Creates a new user account.

+- `POST /login`
+  Authenticates the user and returns access and refresh tokens.

+- `POST /refresh-token`
+  Renews the access token using a valid refresh token.

+- `POST /logout`
+  Invalidates the current session.

+### Rooms

+- `POST /`
+  Creates a new game room.
+  Requires authentication.

+- `POST /:code/join`
+  Joins an existing room by code.
+  Requires authentication.

+- `DELETE /:code/leave`
+  Leaves the specified room.
+  Requires authentication.

+- `PATCH /:code/status`
+  Updates the status of a room (e.g., from "waiting" to "in-game").
+  Requires authentication.

+- `GET /:code`
+  Retrieves room details by code.
+  Public endpoint.

+  ## WebSocket Events

+The game logic is handled via WebSocket events using [Socket.IO](https://socket.io/).
+Clients must establish a socket connection after authentication to participate in real-time gameplay.

+### Example events

+- `connect`
+  Triggered when a client connects to the server.

+- `room:join`
+  Join a specific room by code.

+- `game:start`
+  Starts a new game round.

+- `game:guess`
+  Submit a guess for the current word.

+- `game:skip`
+  Skip the current word.

+- `game:end`
+  Ends the current round and broadcasts results.

+> Note: All socket events are namespaced and require a valid session.